-Introducing Taipei’s modern art scene, contemporary art space, and Instagram moments… Today’s art-savvy social media power users may have a lot of (huh, snobbish) qualities.
-They love fashion (vain), read *literature* (not just books), appreciate old & exotic movies (that I might sleep through it), appreciate art (that I love), enjoy coffee culture, and post moody & Photoshop photos on social media… and so much more.
-While we are now all totally immersed in using social media, everyone is constantly in search of Instagram moments – whether it’s food, street arts, or fashion…
+Introducing Taipei’s modern art scene, contemporary art space, and Instagram moments… Today’s art-savvy social media users may have a lot of (huh, snobbish) qualities.
+They love fashion (vain), read *literature* (not just books), appreciate old & exotic movies (that I might sleep through), appreciate art (that I love), enjoy coffee culture, and post moody & Photoshop photos on social media… and so much more.
+While we are now all totally immersed in using social media, everyone is constantly in search of Instagram moments – whether it’s food, street art, or fashion…

 Taipei Fine Arts Museum

 Taipei Fine Arts Museum, Taipei Story House, and Maji Maji Taipei, together with a bundle of historical sites and parks are located near the Yuanshan station area.